omab/python-social-auth/docs/pipeline.rst

 authentication process in the future.
-This can be accomplished by overriding the default disconnection pipeline and setup a function that checks if the user has a password, in case it doesn't a redirect to a fill-your-password form can be returned and later continue the disconnection process.
+This can be accomplished by overriding the default disconnection pipeline and setup a function that checks if the user has a password, in case it doesn't a redirect to a fill-your-password form can be returned and later continue the disconnection process, take into account that disconnection ensures the POST method by default, a simple method to ensure this, is to make your form POST to ``/disconnect/`` and set the needed password in your pipeline function.
 Check *Partial Pipeline* below.

 In order to override the disconnection pipeline, just define the setting::